moliveri1618/porcodio/README.md

 ## 📦 Dependency Management

-Whenever you install a new dependency, it has to be installed inside the virtual environment:
+Whenevereee you install a new dependency, it has to be installed inside the virtual environment:
 ```bash
 pip install <package-name>
 ```